nanocurrency/nano-docs/docs/running-a-node/beta-network.md

 !!! tip
 	* For an explanation of the options included in the Docker `run` command, see [Starting the Container](/running-a-node/docker-management/#starting-the-container) details for the main network.
 	* See [Docker management](/running-a-node/docker-management/) for other related commands

+!!! warning "Separate host folders"
+	Be sure to use a different host folder for main network and beta network Docker node setups.
+Attempting to use the same folder will result in issues.

 ## Additional beta resources